Widen/tap-rest-api-msdk/README.md

   - `offset` is calculated from the previous response, or not set if there is no previous response
   - `pagination_page_size` - Sets a limit to number of records per page / response.
 Default `25` records.
   - `pagination_limit_per_page_param` - the name of the API parameter to limit number of records per page.
 Default parameter name `limit`.
+  - `pagination_total_limit_param` - The name of the param that indicates the total limit e.g. total, count.
+Defaults to total
   - `next_page_token_path` - Used to locate an appropriate link in the response.
 Default None - but looks in the `pagination` section of the JSON response by default.
 Example, jsonpath to get the offset from the NOAA API `'$.metadata.resultset'`.
 - `simple_header_paginator` - This style uses links in the Header Response to locate the next page.
 Example the `x-next-page` link used by the Gitlab API.
 - `header_link_paginator` - This style uses the default header link paginator from the Meltano SDK.